Ásgeir Börkur Ásgeirsson: Club career

 Ásgeirsson was born in Reykjavík, and played for Fylkir's youth teams, before joining lower leagues team UMF Selfoss on loan for two consecutive years in 2007 and 2008.
 He made his debut for Fylkir in 2008, before going on to make 79 league appearances for the team.
 During his senior career in Iceland, Ásgeirsson was sent off 4 times and shown 52 yellow cards.

 In April 2013, Ásgeirsson signed for Norwegian club Sarpsborg 08 FF on loan for 3 months.

+On 18 September 2023, Ásgeir announced his retirement from football.